silviamaggi/smd-com/_posts/2023-05-18-cant-work-anywhere.md

 ---
 > Because of the work you do, you can work from anywhere, right?
 You simply need a laptop.

 It’s a concept I helped spreading, because it's technically true.
-I don’t necessarily need to physically be in an office to work with my colleagues and stick to deadlines.
+I don’t necessarily need to be in an office to work with my colleagues and stick to deadlines.
 Yet, there is one thing I need: quiet.

 As it happens, quiet is a commodity that is lacking in my life.
-It seems I live in a very loud country: very broadly speaking – because of course there are exceptions – people’s conversations are louder, phones are louder, as are TVs and places of work.
+I live in a very loud country: broadly speaking – because of course there are exceptions – people’s conversations are louder, phones are louder, as are TVs and places of work.

-This reality is impossible not to notice after having spent 5 years in a tranquil neighbourhood in Cambridge.
-Even the years we lived in London seem less noisy compared to Milan.
-Mostly because of loud neighbours, I’ve spent a considerable amount of money and time protecting my hearing and concentration:
+This reality is impossible not to notice, after having spent five years in a tranquil neighbourhood in Cambridge.
+In retrospective, even London seems less noisy than Milan.
+Humans get used to their environment, so it is possible that certain sounds (those of car traffic, trains and planes, for example) become so much a part of life that we no longer pay attention to them.

+Because of loud neighbours, I’ve spent a considerable amount of money and time protecting my hearing and concentration:

 - buying noise-cancelling headphones and earplugs,
 - moving from one place to the other,
-- trying to calm down when the noise is unbearable (most notably, when the neighbours unapologetically transform their place to a rave party).
+- trying to calm down when the noise is unbearable.

 Culture also plays a part, as usual.
 Something that’s common in a place may be unacceptable in another.
 Yet, there is growing evidence that cities are becoming noisier, creating health problems to both humans and animals.